Vietnam.vn - Nền tảng quảng bá Việt Nam

 Consultation workshop on green transformation roadmap for industrial parks in Ho Chi Minh City, aiming for net zero emissions on July 29

-Mr. Tran Van Bich, Head of Economic Development Research Department (Ho Chi Minh City Institute for Development Studies), said that the city is planning to comprehensively transform Binh Chieu Industrial Park (Tam Binh Ward) towards green and sustainable development.
+Mr. Tran Van Bich, Head of the Economic Development Research Department (Ho Chi Minh City Institute for Development Studies), said that the city is planning to comprehensively transform Binh Chieu Industrial Park (Tam Binh Ward) towards green and sustainable development.

 Mr. Tran Thanh Binh, Deputy Director of the Ho Chi Minh City Institute for Development Studies, commented that green transformation is becoming an inevitable trend and an important requirement to fulfill Net Zero commitments.